Thomas W. Reps -- Past Research Accomplishments

 Our work galvanized the programming-languages research community to finally tackle the problem of pointers, aliasing, and linked data structures in program-analysis and program-verification tools, and ignited an enormous effort on the topic over the last ten years.
 [More]

-• In 2003, Somesh Jha, Stefan Schwoon, and I developed a new framework for interprocedural dataflow analysis that supports a strictly richer set of queries than previous approaches to interprocedural dataflow-analysis (a problem that has a 35-year history).
+• In 2003, Somesh Jha, Stefan Schwoon, and I developed a new framework for interprocedural dataflow analysis that supports a strictly richer set of queries than previous approaches to interprocedural dataflow-analysis (a problem that goes back to 1974).
 The algorithms that we developed [RSJM05], along with improvements developed with my students Akash Lal and Nicholas Kidd [LRB05, LR06, LKRT07, LR08b], have been implemented in two libraries for use in creating program-analysis tools [KRML04, KLR07].
 [More]

 • In 2003, my student Gogul Balakrishnan and I developed a static-analysis algorithm for x86 machine code that—without relying on symbol-table or debugging information—is able to track the flow of values through memory [BR04, BR10].
 We used it to create the first program-slicing tool for machine code that could help with understanding dependences across memory updates and memory accesses [BGRT05].
 Later, we extended the tool to create the first automatic program-verification tool for stripped executables: it allows one to check that a stripped executable conforms to an API-usage rule (specified as a finite-state machine) [BRKLLMGYCT05, BR08].
 [More]